 HOME OWNERSHIP GAINS/LOSSES

-If any item appears in red, click on it to see the supporting data.
-For example, if you want to explore how much I spent in home repairs over the years, click on the red text in line 8.
+If any item appears in red, you can click it to see the supporting data.
+For example, if you want to explore how much my annual home repairs cost, click the red text in line 8.

 |$217,567.50 Invested in Home|